 If you have a group, we would love your help with a project!
-Please contact our volunteer coordinator Megan at firstname.lastname@example.org to discuss details and possibilities.
+Please contact our volunteer coordinator Kyle at firstname.lastname@example.org to discuss details and opportunities.

 Volunteer with Eastside Baby Corner (EBC)- Volunteers 7 years old and up are encouraged to volunteer at Eastside Baby Corner.
 The work done at EBC directly benefits families who shop in our clothing bank.
 Volunteers under age 14 must be accompanied by an adult during their entire shift.

 Volunteer at the Holiday Gift Barn- Select shifts will be open to volunteers 12 years old and up.
 Teens under 16 must be accompanied by an adult.
 The Holiday Gift Barn is traditionally held during the first full week in December.
-Volunteer sign up opens on November 1st.
+This year's event will be held December 3rd - December 7th, 2018.
+Volunteer registration opens on November 1st.

 Other Ways to Help: